Renown (1794 ship): 2nd whaling voyage (1801–1802)

 Captain Thaddeus Coffin sailed from Nantucket in 1801, bound for Brazil and the Pacific.
 In May Renown was at Valparaiso.
 She returned on 26 November 1802 with 500 barrels of sperm oil.

 3rd whaling voyage (1803–1805)

 Captain Alpheus Coffin sailed from Nantucket in 1803, bound for the Pacific.
 Renown returned on 3 November 1805 with 1250 barrels of sperm oil.

 4th whaling voyage (1810–1811)

-A master, who is currently unknown, sailed Renown from Nantucket in 1810 and returned in March 1811.
+A master, whose name is currently unknown, sailed Renown from Nantucket in 1810 and returned in March 1811.

 5th whaling voyage (1811–1813)

 Captain Zaccheus Barnard sailed from Nantucket on 4 August 1811.
 A British letter of marque whaler captured Renown in 1813.
 At the time she had 1637 barrels of sperm oil.